unskript/Awesome-CloudOps-Automation/README.md

 Our mission is to simplify CloudOps automation for DevOps and SRE teams by providing an extensive, community-driven repository of actions and runbooks that streamline day-to-day operations.

 ## 👁️ Vision
-Runbooks.sh envisions becoming the one-stop solution for all CloudOps automation needs, allowing DevOps and SRE teams to automate their workflows with ease, improve efficiency, and minimize toil.
+Our vision is to be the one-stop solution for all CloudOps automation needs, allowing DevOps and SRE teams to automate their workflows with ease, improve efficiency, and minimize toil.

 ## 🚀 Quick Start Guide